Miss World 2025

 Miss World 2025 was the 72nd edition of the Miss World pageant, held at the HITEX Exhibition Centre in Hyderabad, Telangana, India, on 31 May 2025.

-Krystyna Pyszková of the Czech Republic crowned Suchata Chuangsri of Thailand at the conclusion of the event.
-This is the first time Thailand has won in the history of the pageant.
+At the end of the event, Krystyna Pyszková of the Czech Republic crowned Suchata Chuangsri of Thailand at her successor.
+This is the first time Thailand has won in the history of the pageant and the second Southeast Asian country to capture the title after the Philippines in 2013.
+The first, second, third runner-ups were Ethiopia's Hasset Dereje, Poland's Maja Klajda and Martinique's Aurélie Joachim.